-The ABS is currently developing the 2012 Survey of Disability, Ageing and Carers (SDAC), to be conducted in late 2012.
+The 2012 Survey of Disability, Ageing and Carers (SDAC) has been enumerated.
 This will be the first of a three-yearly program for SDAC with survey cycles planned for 2012, 2015 and 2018.
-Initial results from the survey are expected to be released in September 2013.
+Initial results from the survey are expected to be released in November 2013.
 SDAC aims to measure the prevalence of disability in Australia and levels of support needed, as well as providing a demographic and socio-economic profile of people with disability and older people (65 years and over) compared with the general population.
-It also provides information about people who provide care to older people and people with a disability.
+It also provides information about those who provide care to people with a disability and older people.

 Survey of Income and Housing (SIH) and Household Energy Consumption Survey (HECS)

 The Survey of Income and Housing (SIH) collects information about income, housing costs, net worth and loans.
 The information supports analysis important to researchers of older people, such as households whose main source of income is from government pensions, benefits and allowances, and household characteristics of selected life cycle groups.
-The 2011-12 SIH is now being enumerated, and results are expected to become available from June 2013.
+Initial results from the 2011-12 SIH will become available in June 2013, with a publication on wealth and wealth distribution to follow in July 2013.

-The HECS is being conducted throughout 2012, and is being conducted in conjunction with the 2011-12 SIH from January to June 2012.
+The HECS was conducted throughout 2012, and run in conjunction with the 2011-12 SIH from January to June 2012.
 The results of the HECS will provide important information which will be used in conjunction with the data from the SIH to inform governments, researchers and the community about the differing energy costs, consumption and behaviour patterns of Australian households.
 Results are expected to become available from September 2013.